Antibacterial Activity of Roasted Coffee Beans and Caffeine

 Coffee and Intestinal Health

-In the lab, coffee has been found to fight Salmonella enterica, a bacterium that causes serious gastrointestinal problems, as well as other harmful bacteria sometimes found in our digestive tracts, including Serratia marcescens and harmful forms of Escherichia coli.
+In the lab, coffee has been found to fight Salmonella enterica, a bacterium that causes serious gastrointestinal problems.
+It also fights other harmful bacteria sometimes found in our digestive tracts, including Serratia marcescens and harmful forms of Escherichia coli.
 Further research needs to be performed to determine whether these effects are the same inside our intestine.

 A small study of sixteen people found that moderate coffee consumption (3 cups a day for 3 weeks) didn't kill the healthy bacteria in the subjects' large intestines and actually promoted the activity of Bifobacteria.
 Bifobacteria are believed to have beneficial effects on human health.
 Their role in the intestine isn't known for certain, but they may digest polysaccharides and reduce the numbers of unfriendly bacteria in the gut.
 Their metabolic activities produce a variety of chemicals, some of which may boost our immune system.
 Understanding the role of our resident Bifobacteria and their companions is a very important pursuit.